Search the site by keyword

 Our focus

-This inquiry explores the impacts of new and changing technology on the quantity and nature of work.
-It builds on research and modelling carried out by governments, academics and other organisations in New Zealand and throughout the world.
-Two broad questions are to guide our assessment:
+This inquiry explored the impacts of new and changing technology on the quantity and nature of work.
+It built on research and modelling carried out by governments, academics and other organisations in New Zealand and throughout the world.
+Two broad questions guided our assessment:

 1. What are the current and likely future impacts of technological change and disruption on the future of work, the workforce, labour markets, productivity and wellbeing?